paddymul/buckaroo/docs/source/articles/data_flow.rst

 ==========================

 Buckaroo is extensible.
 The architecture of Buckaroo is crafted to allow specific points of composable extensibility in an opinionated manner.
-It was designe dthis way based on experience from writing many adhoc anlsysis pipelines.
+It was designed this way based on experience from writing many adhoc analysis pipelines.
 Previous "simpler" attempts at extensibility ran into bugs that couldn't be cleanly accomodated.
+The following will be addressed below:

+Buckaroo aims to allow highly opionated configurations to be toggled by users.
+With buckaroo, you can add a cleaning_method of "interpret int as milliseconds from unix epoch", and it will look at a column of ints, and decide that values map to datetimes in the past year (as opposed to centered around 1970) and we should treat this column as a datetime.
+That is a highly opinionated view of your data, the cost for that highly opinonated view is less when multiple opinions can be quickly cycled through.

+This approach is different than most tools which aim to be a generic tool that is customizable with bespoke configuration.
+It would be a bad thing if a generic table tool displayed integers as dates because it assumes that those integers are milliseconds from the unix epoch.
+Normally this would require custom code to be written and called based on manual inspection of the data.

+This document describes the multiple ways of extending bucakroo to add your own toggable opinons.

-#. understand the dataflow through Buckaroo,
+#. understand the dataflow through Buckaroo
 #. quick start to extending buckaroo
 #. description of extension points